NizarTazi/fraudulent-jp-DW/README.md

 # Fraud Detection API

-This project provides a Flask-based API for predicting whether job descriptions are fraudulent using a pre-trained FastText model and a Random Forest classifier.
+This project provides a Flask-based API using Docker for predicting whether job descriptions are fraudulent using a pre-trained FastText model and a Random Forest classifier.

 ## Table of Contents
 - [Requirements](#requirements)